Saatva HD Mattress Review

 The Saatva HD is without a doubt one of the sturdiest, most durable mattresses around.
 Saatva utilizes stiff coils for incredible support and longevity.
 Even the foams used are high-density and can stand up to years of regular use.
 Lastly, all-natural Talalay latex is known as being one of the most resilient mattress materials available.

-Saatva HD Mattress Construction: What’s It Made Of?
+Saatva HD Mattress Construction: What’s it made of?

-Layer #2—Five-Zone Talalay Latex: Talalay latex is a responsive material that contours to the body’s curves without a hugging feel.
+Latex foam layer: Talalay latex is a responsive material that contours to the body’s curves without a hugging feel.
 Five zones of varying densities cushion pressure points and support heavier body parts.
 This layer is ventilated, which improves breathability and helps sleepers stay cool and dry.

-Layer #3—Durable Memory Foam: High-density memory foam brings cushioning and pressure relief without a too-soft feel.
+Comfort foam layer: High-density memory foam brings cushioning and pressure relief without a too-soft feel.
 It’s more durable than your average memory foam, so you can sleep comfortably for years to come.

-Layer #4—High-Density Support Foam: A thin layer of high-density polyfoam ensures that the hips don’t come into contact with the steel coils below.
+Dense comfort layer: A thin layer of high-density polyfoam ensures that the hips don’t come into contact with the steel coils below.
 This layer helps to stabilize the coils and minimize motion transfer, so couples can sleep together without excess disruption.

 How Much Does the Saatva HD Cost?

 See our Saatva mattress coupons for the best price on a new mattress.
-Check out the best mattress deals of 2023 for more of our favorite brands.
+Check out the best mattress deals of 2024 for more of our favorite brands.

 How Do the Policies Measure Up?